PM Modi cites poll win data to assert BJP most preferred party for governance | Politics

 Prime Minister Narendra Modi on Thursday cited poll data for assembly elections over the decades to assert that the BJP has become people's most preferred choice for governance as its record of retaining power is better than the Congress and other parties.

-The corresponding figures for the BJP are 22 out of 39 times, a success rate of 56 per cent, Modi noted.
+The corresponding figures for the BJP are 22 out of 39 times, a success rate of 56 per cent, Modi noted, citing an analysis.

 Regional parties have fared better than the Congress but not the BJP as they won 18 of 36 times when in power, notching up a success rate of 50 per cent.